appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/manage-pools.md

 ### Delete Self-hosted Pool

 Pool removal is managed automatically while removing or moving runner.
 If you remove a self-hosted runner and its pool doesn't have any other runners in that pool, then empty pool is deleted automatically and you won't see it in self-hosted runners list or build profile config tab.
-Same behaviour happens when you move a self-hosted runner from one pool to another.
+Same behavior happens when you move a self-hosted runner from one pool to another.

 If you want to remove pool manually or remove group of runners with pool removal, click on pool name at "Self-hosted Runners" list and use "Delete" button at the bottom of pool details.